 Some examples of audism on language are: judging a deaf person's poor English when not knowing that she/he may be an immigrant; judging Deaf people for not vocally speaking when they can read and write English very well, ...

 Loud applause when a deaf toddler makes a single sound (no word) in front of the microphone yet silence when a deaf or hearing coda toddler with hundreds of vocabulary tells a story in sign language.
-This has happened multiple times in a few early child intervention programs.
+This has happened multiple times in early child intervention programs and assessments.

 A hearing academian sent a snobbish email with her signature that included "PhD" to a Deaf-run website that helps educate hearing people about the Deaf world, harshly criticizing the owner to proofread their English in the posts!
 English was the owner's second language.
 On the other hand, hearing English-ASL interpreters regularly make grammatical errors, semantic errors, and mistakes in ASL (as a second language) every day and get away with paychecks.